aws-samples/amazon-documentdb-samples/blogs/docdb-springboot/README.md

 ## Run and Test

-Run your Spring Boot application with following Maven command:
+Run your Spring Boot application with following Maven command from `blogs/docdb-springboot/` folder:

 ```bash
 mvn spring-boot:run